tellor-io/auto-tipper-bot-liquity/README.md

 # Auto Tipper Bot

 This is a bot for automatically tipping a query id at a fixed interval.
-It is a work in progress and is not yet ready for use.
-It can currently tip a query id on Goerli at a fixed interval, wait for a data report, and increase the tip a max number of times until a report is submitted.
+It can tip a query id on Ethereum mainnet, Polygon, Goerli, or Mumbai at a fixed interval, wait for a data report, and increase the tip a max number of times until a report is submitted.

 ### Clone repo and cd
 ```sh